robbintt/popup-openvpn/README.md

 #### Installation Guide

 1. [Make an account and get a $10 free credit at digital ocean](https://m.do.co/c/a4d54c9e5004)
-    - If you have an account then you do not need to make another one.
+    - skip this step if you have an account already
     - disclaimer: I get some free credit when you use this link.
 Thanks!

 2. Add your `SSH key` to `Digital Ocean`